UniMath/agda-unimath/src/commutative-algebra/euclidean-domains.lagda.md

       integral-domain-Euclidean-Domain
 ```

-### Scalar multiplication of elements of a euclidean domain by natural numbers
+### Scalar multiplication of elements of a Euclidean domain by natural numbers

 ```agda
   mul-nat-scalar-Euclidean-Domain :